How to Create an Environment Where Everyone Can Thrive

 📚📚📚📚📚📚📚📚📚📚📚📚📚

-According to Gino (2015), if you score 10 points - you are likely to have an introverted personality.
+According to Gino (2015), if you score 10 points, you will likely have an introverted personality.

 ⬛⬛⬛⬛⬛⬛⬛⬛